godwintechlab/Linux-Labs/01-Introduction-and-Installation/README.md

 ## Overview

 This section covers the installation and initial setup of the Linux learning environment.
-A VirtualBox virtual machine was created, Ubuntu LTS was installed, and the system was configured for use throughout the remainder of the course.
+A VirtualBox virtual machine was created, Ubuntu LTS was installed, the virtual machine was configured, and a shared folder was set up to allow file sharing between the host and guest operating systems.

 ---